Iceice777/VPN-setup/README.md

 <h2>Environments and Technologies Used</h2>

-- Microsoft Azure (Virtual Machines/Compute)
-- Remote Desktop
+- Goolge Chrome
 - Proton VPN
 - [Whatismyip.com](https://whatismyipaddress.com)
+- A Computer connected to wifi

 <h2>Operating Systems Used </h2>